 This course aims to integrate the movement education thus far with the craft of acting.
-Students will draws on the previous movement courses and apply the work directly to creating characters, scene study, auditions, meetings as well as on-camera and live performance.
-Cotaught by a Professor of Acting and a Professor of Alexander Technique.
-Prerequisites: ACT 142, ACT 249, ACT 342
+Students will draws on the previous movement courses and apply the work directly to creating characters, scene study, auditions, meetings, as well as on-

-ACT 344 | Mastering Speech + Phonetics I [3 credits]
+ACT 344 | Mastering Speech + Phonetics I [2 credits]

 This course prepares students for the application of physical awareness to the demands of speech as it exists in the world.
 Through practical experience, projects, listening, and mimicry, students will translate their physical understanding of speech into the language of phonetics.
 Students will further explore the International Phonetic Alphabet, its uses, its limitations, and its versatility for performance purposes.
 From this base, students will begin to explore accents with personal truth and technical proficiency.
+Prerequisites: ACT 244, ACT 254

+ACT 345 | Camera Techniques [4 crédits]

-Prerequisites: ACT 244, ACT 254 protocol and organization, and how their process fits into a working film set.
-Students will further explore genre, tone and style in the current film and television landscape.
+This course expands on the unique opportunities and demands placed upon the actor's art by the camera.
+Students will rediscover the role that camera plays in motion picture performance, a familiarity with on-set protocol and organization, and how their process fits into a working film set.
+Students will further explore genre, tone, and style in the current film and television landscape.
 Students will have practical experience performing in front of a camera, with detailed review and analysis of the growth and challenges in their personal creative process.
 Prerequisites: ACT 145, ACT 155

-ACT 345 | Camera Techniques [4 credits]

-This course expands on the unique opportunities and demands placed upon the actor's art by the camera.
-Students will rediscover the role that camera plays in motion picture performance, a familiarity with onset